 Dr. Bell retired in 1936.
 He died in London on the 9th of February, 1938.
-He was buried at the Pardoville Cemetery in Raleigh Township (Chatham-Kent).
 His wife Elizabeth died at her residence on Aberdeen Street in Merlin on the 7th of October, 1938.
-Dr. and Mrs. Bell are buried at the Pardoville Cemetery in Raleigh Twp (Chatham-Kent).
+Dr. and Mrs. Bell were buried at the Pardoville Cemetery in Raleigh Twp (Chatham-Kent).

-*His son Charles attended the University of Western Ontario and graduated M.D. in 1911.
+**Dr. Bell’s son Charles Garland Bell attended the University of Western Ontario and graduated M.D. in 1911.
 Dr. Charles Garland Bell practiced medicine in Lion’s Head, Ontario.
 He enlisted in the Canadian Army on the 9th of June, 1915 and served in the Medical Corp as a surgeon.
 After his military service he re-located to the Windsor area.
 Dr. Charles Garland Bell is featured on the Gathering Our Heroes website.